secretstartups/handbook/customer-success/tam/success-plans/questions-techniques/index.html.md

 Instead of asking about GitLab and how GitLab might help them, turn the conversation around to talk about their business.
 Listen actively, let the customer talk without interjecting, and then explore how what you heard could be activated in the Gitlab platform.

 - "Last time we spoke, you mentioned you had other initiatives you were working on outside of GitLab.
 Would you be open to sharing what those goals are?
-I would like to understand your focus now and in the future so that I can be continually bringing new features and strategies on Gitlab to you as are relevant."
+I would like to understand your focus now and in the future so that I can be continually bringing new features and strategies on Gitlab to you as are relevant.

+## Sync/Refresh

+When you already have some information in your Success Plan but have identified gaps in your knowledge, you can approach the conversation as a periodic review to make sure everyone is on the same page.

+- “I’d like to understand better [item already in success plan or command plan], can you tell me more about the problem and the outcome you’re looking for?”
+- “It’s been a few months since we reviewed the main objectives you have.
+Can we take a few minutes to go over those and make sure I’m aligned with your current objectives?”
+- “Over the last couple of conversations you mentioned [topic or focus from prior meeting(s)], can we talk some more about that?”

+Once you’ve opened the conversation, use some other techniques to gather details, and level up to strategic objectives.

 ## Commiseration/Empathy